RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Optimization strategies used in RUMD

 We now describe the methods employed in the calculation of short-range non-bonding forces and the generation of the neighbor-list.
 The main four optimizations are as follows:

 \begin{enumerate} \item Multiple threads per particle ($t_p \geq 1$) in force calculation and neighbor-list generation.
-The auto-tuner chooses the best value for $t_p$. \item Two methods for rebuilding the neighbor-list: $O(N^2)$ method ($t_p\geq 1$) for small system sizes, and an $O(N)$ method ($t_p=1$) for larger sizes.
-The auto-tuner picks the best method. \item Use of the so-called ``read only data-cache'' for reading positions (for devices of compute capability at least 3.5 this can be done straightforwardly via the function \verb|__ldg()|). \item Use of pre-fetching when reading from the neighbor-list to compensate for memory access latency. \end{enumerate}
+The autotuner chooses the best value for $t_p$. \item Two methods for rebuilding the neighbor-list: $O(N^2)$ method ($t_p\geq 1$) for small system sizes, and an $O(N)$ method ($t_p=1$) for larger sizes.
+The autotuner picks the best method. \item Use of the so-called ``read only data-cache'' for reading positions (for NVIDIA devices of so-called ``compute capability''\cite{NVIDIA:2007} at least 3.5 this can be done straightforwardly via the function \verb|__ldg()|). \item Use of pre-fetching when reading from the neighbor-list to compensate for memory access latency. \end{enumerate}